From Trauma to Triumph: How Men Can Reclaim Their Lives Through Mind-Body Integration

 Theriault’s Call to Heal: A Holistic Approach

 One of the greatest challenges in healing trauma is communicating the message of "letting go" to resistant parts of ourselves.
 These parts, which cling to the trauma of self-protection, are difficult to convince.
-It’s like trying to talk a soldier out of wearing his armour on the battlefield—it’s counterintuitive.
+It’s like trying to talk a soldier out of wearing his armour on the battlefield—counterintuitive.
 This is where a holistic approach is vital.

 Men’s beauty therapist Claude Edwin Theriault addresses this challenge head-on.
 He recently hosted a community webinar on this topic, offering practical insights into healing trauma without reinforcing dissociation.
 Theriault emphasized the critical mind-body connection necessary for lasting recovery by integrating psychological approaches with physiological techniques.